noirello/bonsai/docs/advanced.rst

 .. module:: bonsai.active_directory
     :noindex:

-Bonsai has some helper classes and functions to work with Windows-specific attributes in Active Directory.
+Bonsai has some helper classes to work with Windows-specific attributes in Active Directory.

 Security descriptor
 -------------------